-ENSM (French Maritime Academy) winners of the Propeller Club Prize
+The French Maritime Academy ( ENSM)’s winners of the Propeller Club 2020 Prize

-This year and for the first time, the Propeller Club of Le Havre wished to support the M2 students in seagoing engineering at the ENSM, by rewarding three end-of-study theses.
+This year and for the first time, the Propeller Club of Le Havre wished to support the M2 students in sailing engineering at the ENSM, by rewarding three end-of-study theses.

-Welcomed by Caroline Grégoire, General Director of the ENSM, François Le Guern, former student and former president of the Club, and Gersende Le Dimna, teacher in charge of the M2 in seagoing engineering theses, the three winners, Marie Rouget, Baptiste Aubourg and Maxence Collet, presented their work by videoconference on Wednesday 25 November 2020.
+Welcomed by Caroline Grégoire, General Director of ENSM, François Le Guern, former student and former president of the Club, and Gersende Le Dimna, teacher in charge of the M2 theses, the three winners, Marie Rouget, Baptiste Aubourg and Maxence Collet, presented their work by videoconference on Wednesday, November 25, 2020.

 Innovation and human factors

-The winning dissertations deal with subjects related to innovation and human factors, two of the School’s areas of expertise.
+The award-winning dissertations deal with subjects related to innovation and human factors, two of the School’s areas of expertise.

 His internship tutor was: Jacques Lalanne